j3sq/ros_udp_issue/README.md

 #### Now, do any of the following and theproblem will disappear:
-- Redo the experiment but change node name (in main.cpp ros::init()) to any other string that is is longer or shorter than 23 in length
+- Redo the experiment but change node name (in main.cpp ros::init()) to any other string that is longer or shorter
-- Redo the experiment but change the topic name in (main.cpp) to any other string that is longer or shorter than 35 in lenght.
+- Redo the experiment but change the topic name in (main.cpp) to any other string that is longer or shorter.
 Remember to update the rostopic pub to match
-- Redo the experiment but change the msg name (use the other msg included in this sample).
+- Redo the experiment but change the msg name (use the other msg included in this pkg).
 Remember to update the rostopic pub to match.